manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

     customer_id VARCHAR(20) -- e.g., 'MANI1234'
 );
 ```
-*Note: This SQL code is synthesized to illustrate the concepts described in the sources.*

----

-### **2. Problems with Natural Keys in a DWH**
+> --- **Problems with Natural Keys in a DWH**

 While natural keys work in simple systems, they present several challenges in a Data Warehouse environment:

-1.  **Violation of Uniqueness:** If a customer’s address changes, a new record might be created.
+1. Violation of Uniqueness: If a customer’s address changes, a new record might be created.
 If the natural key is based on their name and phone number (which haven't changed), the Primary Key constraint is violated because the same key now points to two different address records,.
-2.  **Merging Systems:** When two companies merge (e.g., Reliance and Big Bazaar), they may have different logic for generating natural keys, or they might have overlapping IDs, leading to duplicates when the data is combined,.
+2. Merging Systems: When two companies merge (e.g., Reliance and Big Bazaar), they may have different logic for generating natural keys, or they might have overlapping IDs, leading to duplicates when the data is combined,.
-3.  **Storage Inefficiency:** Natural keys are often long **Alpha-numeric strings**.
+3. Storage Inefficiency: Natural keys are often long Alpha-numeric strings.
 Since these keys must be stored in the Fact Table as Foreign Keys, they waste significant storage space (bytes) and degrade query performance,.
-4.  **Indexing:** Indexing on long strings is much slower and more difficult than indexing on integers,.
+4. Indexing: Indexing on long strings is much slower and more difficult than indexing on integers,.

 ---

-### **3. Surrogate Key**
+## **Surrogate Key**

-A **Surrogate Key** is an artificial, **numeric identifier** generated within the Data Warehouse to act as the Primary Key for a dimension table.
+A Surrogate Key is an artificial, numeric identifier generated within the Data Warehouse to act as the Primary Key for a dimension table.

-*   **Characteristics:**
+Characteristics:
-    *   **Numeric and Incremental:** It is usually an auto-generated integer (1, 2, 3, etc.),.
+    Numeric and Incremental: It is usually an auto-generated integer (1, 2, 3, etc.),.
-    *   **No Business Meaning:** Unlike a natural key, it carries no information about the product or customer; it is just a unique identifier for that specific row.
+    No Business Meaning: Unlike a natural key, it carries no information about the product or customer; it is just a unique identifier for that specific row.
-    *   **Guaranteed Uniqueness:** Because the Data Warehouse generates it, uniqueness is guaranteed even if source systems change or merge,.
+    Guaranteed Uniqueness: Because the Data Warehouse generates it, uniqueness is guaranteed even if source systems change or merge,.
-    *   **Internal Use:** It is applied in the Fact and Dimension tables but is **not used in transactional (source) systems**.
+    Internal Use: It is applied in the Fact and Dimension tables but is not used in transactional (source) systems.

-**Conceptual Code Example (SQL):**
+Conceptual Code Example (SQL):
 A Surrogate Key is typically an auto-incrementing integer:
 ```sql
 -- Adding a Surrogate Key to a Dimension Table